 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax asset will be realized.
 The ultimate realization of the deferred tax asset is dependent upon the generation of future taxable income.
-Management considers scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategies which can be implemented by the Company in making this assessment.
-The Company had provided a full valuation allowance for the net deferred tax asset at July 31, 1997.
-In fiscal 2000 and 1999, management reversed a portion of the deferred tax asset valuation allowance as management considered that it was more likely than not that a portion of the deferred tax asset would be realized.
-The valuation allowance was decreased \$2,570,000 in fiscal 2000 to zero.
-The valuation allowance decreased \$3,928,000 in fiscal 1999.
+Management considers scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategies that can be implemented by the Company in making this assessment.

-The provision (benefit) for income taxes were at rates different from U.S. federal statutory rates for the following reasons:
+The provision for income taxes were at rates different from U.S. federal statutory rates for the following reasons: